Stick in the Wheel

-Stick in the Wheel are a band with its origins in working-class East London, UK.
+Stick in the Wheel are a band with its origins in working-class East London, England.
 It consists of vocalist and artist Nicola Kearey and Ian Carter, their producer, arranger and Dobro player.
 They bring a contemporary approach to folk music with raw minimalism, setting vocals to simple accompaniments and handclaps, along with progressive synths and beats informed by the street music of their heritage.

 History

 Early EPs

 Stick in the Wheel was formed by Ian Carter, Nicola Kearey and Rachel Thomas Davies, who had previously worked together on other projects including the dubstep group Various.
 The group recorded their debut EP, EP1, in their kitchens.
 Davies moved to Wales in 2013, at which point Nicola Kearey took on all the main vocals and Fran Morter was recruited.
 Their second EP, Cuts, contained four traditional tunes, originally recorded for Radio 2, FATEA and other folk radio shows/compilations, and was released in 2014.
 The third EP, Bones, was released a few weeks later and featured Ian Carter, Nicola Kearey and Fran Morter with Joolie Wood on violin and additional vocals from Rachel Davies.
 The CD won fROOTS Editor's Choice Of 2014 for Album of the year and was described as "2014's breath of fresh air".
 Towards the end of the year the band recorded live sessions for Xfm and BBC6 Music, and at the beginning of 2015 they were nominated for the BBC Radio 2 Folk Awards in two categories: the Horizon Award for Best Emerging Act, and for Best Traditional Song (Bedlam).